 On That Note

 From reading this you now have all you need to know about brogues!
 Just think about what you feel comfortable in and what you already love to wear.
 Whether you want to add the classic heritage of the full brogue to your denim and knits or to mix up your suit with the quarter brogue style, you should now know all of the best tips.
-Some good brogue shoes add character to anyone’s shoe rack, you’ll be laced up in no time!
+Some good brogue shoes add character to anyone’s shoe rack, so you’ll be laced up and ready to go in no time!